 Archon's Court is using the GLOG rules for far-future scifi gaming.
 He has his own houserules document, Artificial Sky.
 He wrote the Tech class as kind of far-future wizard, along with a handful of supporting classes.
 His own campaign setting, Sunless Horizon, is set inside a space station ruled by insane AIs.

 blogger: Ezra Bloom

 founded: February 2018

-Rose & Kingfisher is mostly a 5e blogger, but he's written the Mystic character class as an alternative cleric for the GLOG, and the Poet, and personally I'd love to see a party with a Muse, a Golliard, and Poet dissolutely rogue-ing their way through the world.
-He also has interesting things to say about gold, astrology and the zodiac, and dinosaurs as monsters.
+Rose & Kingfisher is mostly a 5e blogger, but they've written the Mystic character class as an alternative cleric for the GLOG, and the Poet, and personally I'd love to see a party with a Muse, a Golliard, and Poet dissolutely rogue-ing their way through the world.
+They also have interesting things to say about gold, astrology and the zodiac, and dinosaurs as monsters.